 UCAS have put together a helpful video on the basics of a compelling personal statement, so check it out once you’ve read the rest of this post…

 Get Your Spelling, Punctuation and Grammar Right

 Not checking your spelling, punctuation and grammar is a mistake that can have costly consequences when it comes to the success of a personal statement.
-It is an important piece of academic writing, and consequently, universities will use it to help evaluate your academic potential.
+It is an essential piece of academic writing; consequently, universities will use it to help evaluate your academic potential.

-If yours contains errors, it indicates that you may be a weak academic student, that you are disorganised or that you may not be dedicated enough to warrant an offer.
-You can read my helpful post here regarding the best ways to check your personal statement; it gives you lots of useful advice for making sure your spelling, punctuation and grammar reflect positively on you.
+If yours contains errors, it indicates that you may be a weak academic student, disorganised, or may not be dedicated enough to warrant an offer.
+You can read my helpful post here regarding the best ways to check your personal statement; it gives you lots of helpful advice for making sure your spelling, punctuation and grammar reflect positively on you.

 Another great way to manage this process is to use a software tool like Grammarly.
 I always recommend it to the applicants I work with because the basic functions are free, the support it offers you is incredibly valuable, and if you get accustomed to using it during your application, you’ll be familiar with it when you start your studies (and that’s where it will be incredibly useful as well).